-Ward view
+Chandigarh’s councillors want their funds doubled.
+Here’s how they spent them last year

 VAISHNAVI SOOD

-CHANDIGARH MUNICIPAL councillors have been demanding that their ward development fund be increased from Rs 40 lakh to Rs 80 lakh per year so that they could carry out works in their respective wards.
+Chandigarh municipal councillors have been demanding that their ward development fund be increased from Rs 40 lakh to Rs 80 lakh per year so that they could carry out works in their respective wards.
 However, a reality check on the expenditure incurred by these councillors in their wards in 2017 reveals that there are a few who did not even spend 50 per cent of the Rs 40 lakh fund for the first year after they were elected.
 Also, those councillors who did spend more, concentrated only on one specific area of their ward.

 There are 26 councillors elected for a five-year term.
 They get Rs 40 lakh each per annum as ward development fund (WDF).
 The fund is meant for addressing residents’ grievances related to sanitation, poor condition of roads, non-functional street lights, leaking pipelines or poor condition of parks.
 The unspent funds are carried forward to the following year.
 Those who did not make optimum use of these funds claim that the officials of the engineering wing either raised technical objections to the works which they recommended or officials cited paucity of funds for carrying out that particular work.